evelynbirnzain/BDP_2/reports/Assignment-2-Report.md

    such as complex transformation or feature engineering (e.g., different CPUs, memory consumption and execution time).
    How would you extend your design and implementation in Part 1 (only explain the concept/design) to support this requirement?
 (1 point)

+-> look at architectures atc for batch processing